3rd/git-service/README.md

 # git-service

-> Warning: I'm **(very)** new to Rust, and using this is probably not a good idea enough for any serious
+> Warning: I'm **(very)** new to Rust, and using this for any serious use case is probably not a good idea.
-> usecase at this moment.
 But yes, I use it.

 ## Description

-This service exposes a webhook (`/update`) that will pull the latest changes of a git repository.
+This service exposes a webhook (`/update`), that will pull the latest changes of a git repository.
 It's made to be extended by other routes that operate on the repository.